-Pepperdine’s Davenport Institute for Public Engagement and Civic Leadership is pleased to invite applications for its fourth annual Public Engagement Grant Program.
+Pepperdine’s Davenport Institute for Public Engagement and Civic Leadership is pleased to invite applications for its fifth annual Public Engagement Grant Program.
 Starting in 2008 (then conducted through Common Sense California), these grants have supported cities, counties, special districts and civic organizations seeking to engage residents on a variety of issues.
-This year’s program is made possible, in part, by support from the James Irvine Foundation’s California Democracy Program.
+This year’s program is again made possible, in part, by support from the James Irvine Foundation’s California Democracy Program.

 From difficult budget decisions to tough land use problems, municipal and civic institutions have recognized that legitimate civic engagement should be a pragmatic priority.
 This type of engagement includes processes from discovering informed resident opinions to inviting their participation in actual solutions.
 Still, the tight budgets that most require these public discussions can also preclude them when municipalities decide that engaging residents is just too expensive.